 This job gave me hope, I felt like maybe this is karma, maybe I deserved this.

 Since June 2016, I’ve been working as a search engine evaluator.
 I documented everything on my blog, you can check the archives of my website from December 2016 if you want to verify.
 I started blogging about it since December 2016, six months after working as an evaluator.

 Search Engine Evaluation is the process of making informed decisions about websites, webpages, music videos, songs, images, maps, and others, and rating them in a given scale as per set KPIs outlined in the General Guideline.

 General Guideline is the Google supplied pdf that is the Bible for this work.
 It is a 166 pages long guideline that has detailed explanation of how to check the usefulness of web-pages, how to check the quality of the webpages, and rate them in a given scale.

-And people who do search evaluation are called search engine evaluators, web search evaluators, Internet Analysts, Google Raters or simply Raters.
+And people who do search evaluation are called search engine evaluators, web search evaluators, Internet Analysts, search query evaluator, Google Raters or simply Raters.

 Here is an example of how Google Raters work